This page is generated from steering/workflows/new-skill.md. Edit the source, not this page.

 - Scaffold.
 Run

-<REPLACE>markers: scope description, neighbour-skill disambiguation prose referencing the SIBLING_MAP bullets, live-MCP caveat (or "no live dependencies" if the skill is pure knowledge), how-to-run block. - Finalize.
-Run
+<REPLACE>markers: scope description, neighbour-skill disambiguation prose referencing the SIBLING_MAP bullets, live-MCP caveat (or "no live dependencies" if the skill is pure knowledge). - Regenerate auto-managed surfaces.
+First, stage the new skill files so

 STOP.
-Summarize what landed, what the scorecard shows, and the suggested PR title (feat(skills): add <name> skill).
-Hand off to the author.
+Summarize what landed and hand off to the author.
 Do not open the PR yourself — that is the author's action.

 Defaults